DuckyBlender/duck_transcriber/README.md

 - `TELEGRAM_BOT_TOKEN`: the token for the Telegram bot.
 - `GROQ_API_KEY`: the API key for the Groq Whisper API.
 - `DYNAMODB_TABLE`: the name of the DynamoDB table where transcriptions are stored.
-- `DEV_TELEGRAM_ID`: Telegram user ID allowed to run developer commands (`/check`, `/reset`).
-If unset, the commands are ignored.
-- `LAMBDA_URL`: The URL of the Lambda function.
-This is used to set the webhook in the Telegram API when resetting it.

 ## Deployment